 We do have millions coming out of poverty in China but a gender imbalance and higher suicide rate, and work-stress.
 And they are coming out of poverty because of a communist party running a capitalist economy (with disregard for human rights) in ways overlooked by Pinker for free-trade American-style that has 8 men (including Bill Gates) owning more than half the world’s population!

 To know the rationale for what Pinker seems to believe, one could read up on Anglophone John Stuart Mill, Jeremy Bentham, and the now axiomatic idea of the “greatest happiness for the greatest number”.
-Enlightenment Now uses their 157-year-old assumptions and value judgements (like an absence of measurable physical pain being happiness, happiness being apparent pleasure) with his own metrics from state statistics.
+Enlightenment Now uses their 157-year-old assumptions and value judgements (like an absence of measurable physical pain being happiness, happiness being apparent pleasure though that is more Bentham than Mill) with his own metrics from state statistics.
 Whose definition of Reason does he use?
 Remember David Hume, “Tis not contrary to reason to prefer the destruction of the whole world to the scratching of my finger. `Tis not contrary to reason for me to chuse my total ruin, to prevent the least uneasiness of an Indian or person wholly unknown to me. `Tis as little contrary to reason to prefer even my own acknowledge’d lesser good to my greater, and have a more ardent affection for the former than the latter.”

 Steven Pinker’s book overlooks David Hume’s Is-Ought problem: lots of this-is facts do not give an outside judge authority (Reason in lieu of deist or pantheist God) for why it ought to be one way or another.
 The particular dominant, often implicit or unaware, consensus does that.
 Pinker euphemises the consensus of contingent American liberal-humanists as Reason.
 I agree with the consensus (except for colonising all peoples in a western image, giving them fridges and burgers), but don’t want it to be dogma.
 There are observable factors for morality, namely moral intuitionism, as espoused by the more knowledgeable neuroendorcinologist Robert Sapolsky,and for neurological emotions by neuroscientistJaak Panseep.
 But that is still more a, very variable, ‘how’ than a metaphysical ‘why’; liberal humanism is still more a created artificial consensus than a natural discovery.
 And he ignores this, celebrating its contemporary ‘success’ and ‘progress’ as due to the Enlightenment at the same time as saying we need a revival of enlightenment virtues.
 But why would we if Enlightenment progress is so obvious from data?